What are birth medical negligence claims?

 - The cost of past and future care and assistance with personal, domestic, household and property maintenance tasks including any care and assistance provided in the past by family and friends.

-- Cost of fund management, if you or the child doesn’t have the capacity to manage financial affairs.
+- The cost of fund management, if you or the child doesn’t have the capacity to manage financial affairs.

 If you’ve experienced a birth injury affecting you or your baby, or your baby has been born with a birth defect, you can call our free advice line and speak to a specialist birth injury lawyer today.